HamishWHC/blocklyflask-backend/README.md

 private.ini, but no guarantees on Flask-Migrate and Alembic working) and then all the Python packages in requirements.txt (in venv directory: `python -m pip install -f requirements.txt`).

-Set-up the DB using `flask db upgrade` and then run the dev server using `flask run`.
+Configure private.ini (copy and change the values in example-private.ini) and set-up the DB using `flask db upgrade` and then run the dev server using `flask run`.